EGI-Federation/fedcloud-documentation/source/federation.rst

-AppDB includes a Virtual Appliance Marketplace supporting Virtual Appliances (VAs), which are clean-and mean virtual machine images designed to run on a virtualization platform, that provide a software solution out-of-the-box, ready to be used with minimal or no set-up within the IaaS providers.
+AppDB includes a Virtual Appliance Marketplace supporting Virtual Appliances (VAs), which are clean-and mean virtual machine images designed to run on a virtualisation platform, that provide a software solution out-of-the-box, ready to be used with minimal or no set-up within the IaaS providers.

 AppDB allows representatives of research communities (VOs) to generate a